isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 *is* a function call.
 Every record field `field:f` of type `type:F` in record `type:R` gives rise to a function `field:f` `:` `type:R → F`.

-Record access and record selectors just different syntax for the exact same functionality, and it's a matter of personal preference as to which you pick.
+Record access and record selectors are just different syntax for the exact same functionality, and it's a matter of personal preference as to which you pick.
 Personally, I like using record selectors, because it means I can forget the fact that I'm working with *records* and think only about *functions.*